TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Ouput-signoff.md

 ## Analysis

+### Fulfilling Constraints

+### 1) ### The design for the power system will ensure that a minimum of 2.5 Volts will be supplied to the system.
+According to the datasheet for the ssm

 #### pmod AMP2 - IC-SSM2377 [3][1]

 The SSM2377 can deliver 2.5W of power to a load of 4Ω, and around 1.4W of power to a load of 8Ω.